WWF One Night Only: Storylines

-The event was available on pay-per-view in Canada and Europe, but not in the United States: the storyline reason for this was that WWF Champion Bret Hart – then employing an Anti-American gimmick – had used a clause in his contract to block the event from being shown live in the US.
+The event was available on pay-per-view in Canada, and Europe, but not in the United States: the storyline reason for this was that WWF Champion Bret Hart – then employing an Anti-American gimmick – had used a clause in his contract to block the event from being shown live in the US.
 It was subsequently released on home video there.
 In contrast to his hated heel status in the US, Bret Hart got mostly cheers from the British crowd in Birmingham, although his opponent The Undertaker got even more cheers.
-The British Bulldog got the biggest cheers of the night, while his opponent Shawn Michaels got the most of the boos and heel heat, especially after Michaels taunted the British crowd following the main event ending in controversial fashion.
+The British Bulldog got the biggest cheers of the night, while his opponent Shawn Michaels got most of the boos, and heel heat, especially after Michaels taunted the British crowd following the main event ending controversially.

 Reception

 Fin Martin of professional wrestling magazine Power Slam described One Night Only as "a sensation", adding: "the card remains the WWF/WWE's best ever in-ring presentation on [UK] shores.
 The fireworks were provided by the last three matches, all of which were superb."
 He described Bret Hart vs. The Undertaker as "an epic encounter (over 28 minutes), which was the last truly great match of 'The Hitman's' career", and credited Michaels for having given "the heel performance of the year."

 The WWF sold a full 11,000 tickets for the event.
 With restricted availability, the event, nonetheless, generated a 0.05 buy rate, equating to approximately 20,000 buys.